nboober/React-Neighborhood-Map/README.md

 - [x] Create Repository and base app with create-React-apps
 - [x] Update README file with project information and TODO listen
 - [x] Import dependencies such as jQuery, and Sass into my react app
-- [ ] Create a component to hold a full screen map
+- [x] Create a component to hold a full screen map
-- [ ] Create a component to hold the list view for the search bar and resulted locations.
-This component will only become visible through a hamburger icon in phone sized displays.
-Otherwise it will always be visible
+- [x] Create a component to hold the list view for the search bar and resulted locations
+- [ ] Make the App responsive to different screen sizes
+- [ ] Render the Map using the Map Component
+- [ ] Render a base list view bar using the list component
+- [ ] Make the list view bar hidable and visible using a hamburger icon
 - [ ] Write code in the main App component to render at least 5 locations of interest within or nearby the neighborhood
 - [ ] Implement these locations to be viewable in the list view bar
 - [ ] Implement a filter option to filter this list in the list view bar and their points respectively